 • Finally there is the Interior Dark Zone, that area of total darkness far from the entrance and with no visible light orientation markers.
-Artificial light is necessary, and familiarity in maneuvering through such an environment in total darkness would be helpful.
+Artificial light is necessary, and familiarity in maneuvering through such an environment in total darkness is helpful.

 Exploration of deep pits would necessitate special equipment, although rawhide ropes, or special climbing tools such as those used by honey climbers in Mexico, might suffice in some cases.
-So far evidence here of Interior Dark Zone exploration is limited, and there is no indication of prehistoric entry into vertical pits or vertical systems.
+So far evidence here of Interior Dark Zone exploration, including rock art, is limited, and there is no indication of prehistoric entry into vertical pits or vertical systems, as there is in Mexico.
 This is an area where more research needs to be done.

 So, to recap -light settings include the Daylight Zone, Twilight Zone, Transitional Dark Zone, and Interior Dark Zone.
-Archeological materials and evidence of use in this area have been found in all categories, although the Interior Dark Zone so far is poorly represented.
+Archeological materials, evidence of use, and rock art have been found in all categories here, although the Interior Dark Zone so far is poorly represented.